-The following tables list the different platforms and their Kubernetes version, Container Runtime Interface (CRI), and Container Network Interface (CNI).
+The following table list the different platforms and their tested versions and Container Network Interface (CNI) that are qualified and supported for UCT-C.

-Note: As an end user, you must have an understanding and knowledge of your container services.
+- As an end user, you must have an understanding and knowledge of your container services. - UCT-C operates independently of any platform or CNI, and other CNIs are expected to function seamlessly.
+For any issues Contact Technical Support.